 The over-the-air antenna is located on the roof, toward the front of the coach.
-Directly under the antenna is a crank handle and rotation ring used to rotate the antenna for the best possible reception.
-Digital TV signals require good alignment of the antenna to the TV broadcast tower to get a clear picture.
+2020 Landmark 365 units use a fixed (non-rotating) TV antenna.
 On digital TVs, if the signal is poor, you'll see pixilation and the picture may freeze momentarily.
+With a fixed antenna, signal strength is principally a matter of distance, but can also be affected by building and other obstacles.